 Council's previous Asset Management Strategy identified a shortfall in expenditure on maintenance of infrastructure assets compared to required annual maintenance estimates.
 Inadequate asset maintenance may result in a shortened useful life and the need for earlier than planned renewal.
-The current LTFP addresses this issue and allocates adequate funding towards asset maintenance in future years.
-Council budgeted for \$11million (compared to \$10.2 million required expenditure) in maintenance costs for infrastructure assets in 2018/19 budget with further increases in future years.
-Total maintenance expenditure increases in line with other operating expenses (by an average of 2.5%), however in future years the maintenance expense will also increase due to capital projects planned on new assets.
+The revised LTFP addresses this issue and allocates adequate funding towards asset maintenance in future years.
+Council has budgeted for \$16.7 million (compared to \$14.3 million required expenditure) in maintenance costs for infrastructure assets in the 2019/20 budget with further increases in future years.
+Total maintenance expenditure increases in line with other operating expenses, however in future years the maintenance expense will also increase due to capital projects planned on new assets.
+Additional maintenance expenditure in earlier years is mainly due to recreational facility assets.